 Step free access to the Institute is available using a ramp, accessible via the car park.
-The museum has a wheelchair available for visitors to use.
+The Polar Museum also has a wheelchair available for visitors to use.
 Please ask on the day when you arrive, or call or email us to book it in advance.
+For an audio described introduction to the museum, please visit: https://www.spri.cam.ac.uk/museum/access/.

 Step free access, easy turn locks and taps and a wide door.
 Unfortunately the door is not powered.